 The following is a summary of significant valuation techniques for assets and liabilities measured at fair value on a recurring basis:

 Level 1 measurements

-Certificates of deposit: Comprise actively traded, savings certificates issued by a bank.
+Certificates of deposit: Comprised of actively traded savings certificates issued by a bank.
 Valuation is based on unadjusted quoted prices for similar or identical assets in active markets that the Plan can access.